Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Green badge: “Target: mm (nn%)”.
 - This reduces on-chart clutter and applies to both long and short position tools.

+### Split Button Visibility (KLine Chart)

+- The Split button in the KLine chart header is visible only in fullscreen mode (triggered via the upper-right fullscreen arrow).

 #### Usage Example

 ```javascript